 LS-TEN Skate Park

-Got kids under eight?
-They can get involved in the Mini-Riders sessions that run on Saturday and Sunday mornings – book them in and the price includes the necessary equipment and expert coaching.
+Kids under eight can get involved in Mini-Riders sessions that run on Saturday and Sunday mornings – book them in and the price includes the necessary equipment and expert coaching.

 If your kids have got a bit more experience and confidence, you can book them in for a two-hour session where they can practise their tricks and jumps while you watch on.